emoacht/BatteryProbe/README.md

 ##Development

-This app is developed in C# with Visual Studio 2015 Preview.
+This app is developed in C# with Visual Studio 2015 CTP.
 Some parts utilize C# 6.0 features.

 ##Other